sagemathinc/cocalc/notes/final_push.md

 - [x] (?) chrome app -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f97af12ab4cf2b

 - [x] (2:00?)
 Implement new single-branch bup approach, namely have all snapshots for all projects in a single master, and use Cassandra to know what's what.
 This would loose file tracking, but we could do that via the db directly later....

+- [x] (0:30?)
+(0:08) with typeset mode on, latex object should not get typeset.

+- [x] (1:00?)
+(0:50) 1snap: test out the recent patches here: https://github.com/thom311/bup/commits/feat_vfs_metadata_POSTED and here https://github.com/thom311/bup
+    - make a copy of my current bup repo of user's data to web2 for testing.
+    - ensure bup is updated
+    - make up a few benchmarks and tests and record results
+    - try same with patches applied
+    - if all is good, post.